LordSodomiser/The-Abyss/abyss-toolbox/README.md

 Philosophy
 Nothing is bloated.
 Nothing is wasted.
 Everything is logged.
 Written modularly so you can bend it to your will — or fork it into your own flavor of hell.

+External Dependencies
+This project uses junegunn/fzf, licensed under the MIT License.
+It is required but not bundled. it will be automatically installed using your distro’s package manager.

 Created and Maintained By
 LordSodomiser (Into the Abyss) <lordsodomiser@proton.me>